marko-js/marko/docs/overview.md

 - DOM nodes contains externally provided content
 - DOM nodes have internal state that needs to be maintained

-Marko Widgets allows DOM nodes to be preserved by putting a special `w-preserve`, `w-preserve-if="<condition>"`, `w-preserve-body` or `w-preserve-body-if="<condition>"` attribute on the HTML tags that should be preserved.
+Marko Widgets allows DOM nodes to be preserved by putting a special `w-preserve`, `w-preserve-if(<condition>)`, `w-preserve-body` or `w-preserve-body-if(<condition>)` attribute on the HTML tags that should be preserved.
 Preserved DOM nodes will be reused and re-inserted into a widget's newly rendered DOM automatically.

 ```xml
 <div w-bind>